CorporateRewards/docs-redstone/source/includes/api/order_actions.md

 --------- | ---- | ----
-order\[dispatch_date\] | DateTime (string) | Required - string parsable as datetime (i.e. 2017-01-01 13:45:56) this should be the date and time the order was despatched at - there are currently no restrictions on whether this date is in the past or present, however logically it should not be before the order was accepted for processing order\[tracking_id\] | String | Optional - this value should represent an identifier or token for tracking the delivery with the relevant courier or handler order\[tracking_url\] | String | Optional - if provided, must be a valid url (i.e. https://courier.com/track?parcelID=232456) and should allow the user to click and be shown the progress of their delivery.
+order\[dispatch_date\] | DateTime (string) | Required - string parsable as datetime (i.e. 2017-01-01 13:45:56) this should be the date and time the order was despatched at - there are currently no restrictions on whether this date is in the past or present, however logically it should not be before the order was accepted for processing order\[tracking_id\] | String | Optional - this value should represent an identifier or token for tracking the delivery with the relevant courier or handler order\[tracking_url\] | String | Optional - if provided, must be a valid URL (i.e. `https://courier.com/track?parcelID=232456`) and should allow the user to click and be shown the progress of their delivery.